mkmuniz/Biflux/back/README.md

 ## 📜 Introduction

 Biflux is your comprehensive solution for managing energy bills with ease.
 It is an open-source platform designed to streamline the process of handling electricity bills, offering users a seamless experience from bill storage to insightful data visualization.
+Biflux provides an API for the registration, authentication, and storage of data from bills sent to an S3 bucket.

 ## 💻 Usage